-"(a) any money or other property paid or transferred by him under the agreement; and s28(3) FSMA provides that "If the court is satisfied that it is just and equitable in the circumstances of the case, it may allow- a. the agreement to be enforced; or b. money and property paid or transferred under the agreement to be retained."
+- "(a) any money or other property paid or transferred by him under the agreement; and - (b) compensation for any loss sustained by him as a result of having parted with it." - s28(3) FSMA provides that "If the court is satisfied that it is just and equitable in the circumstances of the case, it may allow - a. the agreement to be enforced; or - b. money and property paid or transferred under the agreement to be retained."

 The General Prohibition is set out in S19 FSMA.
 It stipulates that: